artsy/hokusai/docs/Command_Reference.md

   - `hokusai [staging|production] env get` - Print environment variables stored on the Kubernetes server
   - `hokusai [staging|production] env set` - Set environment variables on the Kubernetes server.
 Environment variables are stored for the project as key-value pairs in the Kubernetes configmap object `{project_name}-environment`
   - `hokusai [staging|production] env unset` - Remove environment variables stored on the Kubernetes server
+  Note: When changing the project environment (i.e. after running `hokusai [staging|production] env set FOO=bar`) you need to run `hokusai [staging|production] refresh` to re-create the project deployment's containers as Kubernetes will not propogate the new environment variables automatically.

 * `hokusai [staging|production] run` - Launch a container and run a given command.
 It exits with the status code of the command run in the container (useful for `rake` tasks, etc).
 Use single quotes around your command string if it contains whitespace.
   - Use the flag `--tty` to attach your terminal, if your command is interactive.
 E.g. `hokusai production run --tty 'bundle exec rails c'` launches an interactive console for a Rails project.